Adedayo-Onabamiro/GetawayRental/README.md

 Compare multiple cars to evaluate their features and pricing.
 Follow the straightforward reservation process to book a desired car.

-I hope this revision better captures the essence of a car rental website and provides clearer information about the features and functionalities.
-Feel free to make further adjustments as needed.

 ## Home Page Screenshot